systemd/mkosi/mkosi.md

 : Packages are appended to the list.
 Packages prefixed with "!" are removed from the list. "!\*" removes all packages from the list.

-`Password=`, `--password=`

-: Set the password of the `root` user.
-By default the `root` account is locked.
-If this option is not used, but a file `mkosi.rootpw` exists in the local directory, the root password is automatically read from it.

-`PasswordIsHashed=`, `--password-is-hashed`

-: Indicate that the password supplied for the `root` user has already been hashed, so that the string supplied with `Password=` or `mkosi.rootpw` will be written to `/etc/shadow` literally.

 `Autologin=`, `--autologin`

 : Enable autologin for the `root` user on `/dev/pts/0` (nspawn),